endigma/fennec/README.md

 which must match with the secret in the config in order for it to be executed.

-it requires a file titled config.json in the working directory
+it requires a parameter for a path to a config file
-- todo: make this a parameter

 example config in repo, you have to remove the comments.